DSHydro/SnowML/docs/Expirement1A.md

 Improvements were also seen in each of the eight watersheds tested.
 Interestingly, however, under both the Proptotyped Model and the Prototyped Model - UA Data, the model performed better in some sub-watersheds than other.
 Again, these differences appeared stable over multiple runs of the respective model.
 Exploring the differences in model performance by watershed is explored in later expirements.

-In this expirement 1A, all sub-watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
+In this expirement 1A, all watersheds were trained *only* using the data from that sub-watershed,as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data.

 ## ProtoTyped Model - Original Data